HaxeFlixel/flixel-docs/documentation/01_tutorial/12-11-game-over-menu.html.md

 	add(_btnOptions);
 	```

-3. Add the function that gets called when the options button is clicked:
+3. Add the function that gets called when the options-button is clicked:

 	```haxe
 	private function clickOptions():Void